 Tlf. +45 2332 9030

 Charlotte Giese of the Danish Film Institute, who is overseeing the project, describes the aim of developing this universe for kindergarteners:

 "We want to give the youngest children new opportunities to creatively play with film, sound and images."

 "With the app, children and teachers together can create visual stories and share their experiences.
 We want to promote an active and playful awareness of technology in the practice of teaching, where iPads are a powerful resource."

 The new app reflects the Danish Film Institute's ambition to communicate film culture to children and teens throughout their formative years.

-The DFI has already many years of experience making digital universes of film and teaching materials for elementary and high schools.
+The Danish Film Institute has already many years of experience making digital universes of film and teaching materials for elementary and high schools.

-Find out more about the DFI's activities and services aimed at young audiences.
+Find out more about the Danish Film Institute's activities and services aimed at young audiences.